 “U.S. retailers are responsible for ensuring their procurement practices do not inadvertently support companies engaged in tariff evasion or other unlawful trade practices.
 Such practices harm American manufacturers, undermine U.S. policy goals, and reward the Chinese Communist Party’s (CCP) unfair economic policies.”

-Although items are marked “Made in Thailand,” Qingdao Sunsong states in its disclosures that the Thailand processing plants add between 12 cents to 23 cents of value to the products manufactured in China, or 4 to 8 percent of the assembly value.
+Although items are marked “Made in Thailand,” Qingdao Sunsong states in its disclosures that the Thailand processing plants add between 12 cents and 23 cents of value to the products manufactured in China, or 4 to 8 percent of the assembly value.

 This falls short of the “substantial transformation” required by the U.S. Department of Commerce that would allow the product to be marked “Made in Thailand” and subjected to lower tariffs.

 Qingdao Sunsong’s U.S. headquarters in Ohio was raided by the Department of Homeland Security in January.
-The department said it executed a federal search warrant and did not provide further information into the ongoing investigation.
+The department said it executed a federal search warrant and did not provide further information about the ongoing investigation.

 “Given prior congressional efforts to raise concerns about Qingdao Sunsong and the recent DHS raid of its U.S. facility, we are troubled by your company’s continued procurement of its products,” the lawmakers’ letter reads.

 The lawmakers also asked the retailers to detail steps they have taken to make sure they are not buying goods from China made with slave labor, as required by the Uyghur Forced Labor Prevention Act, which went into effect in June 2022.
-The CCP is known for persecuting ethnic and religious minority groups, such as Uyghurs, Christians, and practitioners of Falun Gong, subjecting them to human rights abuses including forced labor.
+The CCP is known to persecute ethnic and religious minority groups, such as Uyghurs, Christians, and practitioners of Falun Gong, subjecting them to human rights abuses including forced labor.

 Lawmakers in recent years have called for and enacted more restrictions on Chinese imports, citing both security and human rights concerns.